 The Honor and Remember Flag may also fly independently on a separate pole, respecting the protocol of other official flags.

-The Honor and Remember Flag is to be flown below the Stars and Stripes whenever on the same pole and always to be in a subservient position.
+The Honor and Remember Flag is to be flown below the Stars and Stripes whenever on the same pole and always to be in a subservient position to all others.
 Never to diminish in meaning or stature the US Flag.

 When three or more flags are to be flown on the same pole, Honor and Remember should always be positioned below all others.
-Second to the American flag and/or below the Pow/Mia flag if present.
+Second to the American flag if by itself and/or below the Pow/Mia flag if present.
 It is suggested that its position is always the closest to half-staff.